sharispe/sm-tools-evaluation/README.md

 ### Gene Ontology

-> The Gene Ontology, or GO, is a major bioinformatics initiative to unify the representation of gene and gene product attributes across all species.More specifically, the GO aims to:
+> The Gene Ontology, or GO, is a major bioinformatics initiative for unifying the representation of gene and gene product attributes across all species.More specifically, the GO aims to:
 > * Maintain and develop its controlled vocabulary of gene and gene product attributes;
 > * Annotate genes and gene products, and assimilate and disseminate annotation data;
 > * Provide tools for easy access to all aspects of the data provided by the project.